BioNomad/tuftsTutorials/docs/hpc-user-guide/request-account.md

-## Requirements
+!!! example "Requirements"

     - You must complete an online account request form and be approved to use the Tufts Research Cluster.
     - Account requests require a valid Tufts Username and Tufts Password
     - Guest and student accounts require faculty or researcher sponsorship

 ## Get Started